vaidehidhr/docker-build-golang/README.md

 # Build, run, test and push an image using Wercker

 Now let's use Wercker to do the same thing.
-Wercker will build an image using the same Dockerfile, run and test the new image, and push it to the image registry.
+We'll run a pipeline that will build an image using the same Dockerfile, run and test the new image, and push it to the image registry.

-## wercker.yml
+## Examine wercker.yml

 First of all take a look at [wercker.yml](wercker.yml) in this directory:
 ``` yml